 Before we started working on the ceiling I did a lot of research, as per usual for me, on what would be best to use for the kitchen ceiling.
-The biggest takeaway I got from all that research was to use primed planks and I’m so glad that we followed that advice because, not only did it save our necks and backs, but it also saved us a ton of time.
+The biggest takeaway I got from all that research was to use pre-primed tongue and groove planks and I’m so glad that we followed that advice.
+Not only did it save our necks and backs, but it also saved us a ton of time.

 Getting the info online proved to be the easy part because finding it in a store was almost impossible.
 We went to every store in our area that sold lumber until we walked into our local Home Depot (*affiliate link) and hit the jackpot.

-I’ve heard from several people that the planks that they have been able to find have been very expensive.
+I’ve heard from several people that the tongue and groove planks that they have been able to find have been very expensive.
 I thought the ones that we got were very reasonable.
 We spent about $275 just for the planks for our 13’x 8′ kitchen.

 Painting it was literally a pain in the neck, but it wasn’t the worst job ever.
-The whole time we painted, though, we kept saying that we were so happy that we spent the extra money on the pre-primed, and we’re both
+The whole time we painted, though, we kept saying that we were so happy that we spent the extra money on the pre-primed.
+We’re both

-cheap frugal when it comes to buying stuff like wood or other building supplies that will get painted.
+cheap frugal when it comes to buying stuff like wood or other building supplies that will get painted so that’s saying something.

 A little extra tidbit…I did find a few spots where a small amount of sap seeped through but I just added an extra coat of paint over it and it looked fine.
 It may seep through again but, honestly, you can’t tell.
 I just noticed because…well, I’m weird like that.
 I would stand there and practically stand on my head to look at spots on the ceiling at different angles and in certain light but a normal person walking in there probably wouldn’t notice.
 The mister didn’t, but I could shave my eyebrows off and he probably wouldn’t notice.
 Ok, bad example.
 Seriously, it wasn’t really an issue, I just wanted to let you know that it could happen.